 Preliminarily, note the subtitle in Lonergan’s seminal work,Insight: A Study of Human Understanding.
 In the present context we might reword the subtitle A Study of Critical Thinking.
 A very smart person – learned in advanced mathematics and theoretical physics – called Lonergan’s book “The Most Significant Book of the Twentieth Century.”(Continue reading)

 A systematic explanation, then, requires a normative theoretical framework.
 The basic terms and relations of such a framework would specify the distinctions and correlations that articulate the causes, which are not necessarily visible, of events that are apparent to all.
 (CWL 15, Editors’ Introduction, lv) (Continue reading)

-This Sampler will be supplemented as time allows, but I want to publish now to a) demonstrate the breadth and depth of the knowledge that Lonergan brought to Macroeconomic Dynamics, and b) inspire readers to compare their perspective to his.
+This Sampler will be supplemented as time allows, but I want to publish now to a) demonstrate the breadth and depth of the knowledge that Lonergan brought to Macroeconomic Dynamics, and b) inspire readers to compare their perspective to his in regard to science and macroeconomics.
 His thinking ranged over mathematics, natural science, method, history, philosophy, theology, and art.

 CWL 3, Insight: A Study of Human Understanding